l2mYDF’s Charitable Mission:

 America’s Cup l2m yachts and their racing heritage

 In 2006, we created the 12m Yacht Development Foundation “l2mYDF” – whose Charitable Mission is to “acquire, restore, and preserve historic America’s Cup Class l2m yachts and their match racing heritage.”
-I am pleased to report that your continued contributions and support have made it possible for us to remain true to our charitable cause with determined vigor and success.
+I am pleased to report that your ongoing contributions and support have made it possible for us to remain true to our cause with determined vigor, growth and success.

-12mYDF was specifically based-on the western end of Long Island Sound - so that we could begin to return these historic 12m yachts to the region which has had such a significant historical link to the America’s Cup.
-Our Foundation began its acquisition of America’s Cup yachts with America II / US42, whose syndicate campaigned in the 1987 America’s Cup in Perth, Australia and then acquired Lionheart /K18, which challenged for Great Britain in the 1980 America’s Cup in Newport, RI.
-With your help, we will actively continue our acquisition of other historic America’s Cup Class yachts.
+12mYDF was conceived in Greenwich, Connecticut on the Western end of Long Island which has had such a significant historical contribution to the America’s Cup and the maritime history of the United States.
+Our foundation began with the acquisition, restoration and preservation of our first America’s Cup Class 12m yacht America II / US42 (2007) whose syndicate campaigned in the 1987 America’s Cup in Perth, Australia.
+We then acquired Lionheart /K18 (2010) which challenged for Great Britain in the 1980 America’s Cup in Newport, RI and in (2014) we acquired Freedom / US30 – winner of the 1980 America’s Cup.
+With your continued help we plan to actively continue our foundations acquisitions of other historic America’s Cup Class yachts and the preservations of their match racing traditions.

-As a 501c3 Public Foundation sustaining our annual growth and development while maintaining these historic yachts could only have been made possible through generous contributions and support from our many enthuastiac sailors, benefactors and partner charities.
-The goal of our 6th Annual Appeal is to raise $250,000 to help:
+As a 501c3 Public Foundation sustaining our annual growth and development can only be made possible through the continued contributions of our many dedicated patrons, benefactors and partner charities.
+The major goals of our 8th Annual Appeal are to:

-- Broaden and deepen our “free and on request” sailing activities, including junior sailing and match race clinics among the yacht clubs of Long Island Sound, other sailing opportunities for enthusiasts and from executive training and leadership programs of schools, colleges and major corporations.
+- Broaden and deepen our educational sail and match race clinics among the yacht clubs of Long Island Sound for young sailors of the JSA, other sailing enthuasists and from executive training and leadership programs of schools, colleges and major corporations

-- Execute necessary repairs and restoration of our America’s Cup class 12m yachts including engine, hydraulic systems, instrument replacement, hull paint and bottom work, as well as sail and rigging work.
+- Enhance our restoration and preservation efforts of our historic America’s Cup class 12m yachts including engine, hydraulic systems, instrument replacement, hull paint and bottom work, as well as sail and rigging

 - Building an Annual Endowment through new major benefactors and donors.

-- Create and participate in Annual America’s Cup Class l2m events for all to enjoy.
+- Expand America’s Cup Class “Match Racing” opportunities for all to enjoy.

 Executive Director / Trustee